• Skip to primary navigation

 Top up to the (near) top with the vegetable oil.

-They should separate into two layers, water at the bottom and oil sitting on top.
+The oil and water will separate into two layers.
+Water at the bottom and oil on the top.

 Decorate as you wish, we used a black white board pen for the face.